paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

   (H) an omission of a correct TIN required under section 21 (relating to expenses for household and dependent care services necessary for gainful employment) or section 151 (relating to allowance of deductions for personal exemptions),

-  (I) an omission of a correct TIN required under section 24(e) (relating to child tax credit) to be included on a return,
+  (I) an omission of a correct TIN required under section 24 (relating to child tax credit) to be included on a return,

-  (J) an omission of a correct TIN required under section 25A(g)(1) (relating to higher education tuition and related expenses) to be included on a return,
+  (J) an omission of a correct social security number or employer identification number required under section 25A(g)(1) (relating to higher education tuition and related expenses) to be included on a return,

   (K) an omission of information required by section 32(k)(2) (relating to taxpayers making improper prior claims of earned income credit) or an entry on the return claiming the credit under section 32 for a taxable year for which the credit is disallowed under subsection (k)(1) thereof,